 The information specific to the article described in this document ("Information") is a part of the GIA Report referenced herein (the "Report") as if such Information was included in such Report.
 The Information was obtained using the techniques and equipment used by GIA at the time of examination.
 Neither the Information nor the Report is a guarantee or valuation.
 For additional information and important limitations and disclaimers, please see GIA.edu/terms or call +1 800 421 7250 or +1 760 603 4500.
-The limitations and disclaimers on the Report and in the client agreement with GIA governing the Report apply to the Information.
-By requesting GIA to provide this Information, you agree that you will not provide it to any person or entity without also providing the Report (or a copy of the Report).

-©2019 Gemological Institute of America, Inc.
+The limitations and disclaimers on the Report and the client agreement with GIA governing the Report apply to the Information.
+By requesting GIA to any person or entity without also providing the Report (or a copy of the Report). ©2019 Gemological Institute of America, Inc.